 There’s a reason why studying child psychology and child development is part of becoming a board-certified pediatric dentist.
 Children are often afraid or nervous when they visit the dentist’s office, especially when they are young.
 They may also struggle with sitting still during their treatment.

-Smiles In Motion pediatric dentists know how to ease their fears and create a positive experience from start to finish.
+Southmoor pediatric dentists know how to ease their fears and create a positive experience from start to finish.
 Sometimes, the parent is just as stressed as their child!
-At Smiles In Motion Pediatric Dentistry, you can sit knee-to-knee with your child’s dentist, allowing your child to lay back between the two of you in a safe, nurturing environment.
+At Southmoor Pediatric Dentistry, you can sit knee-to-knee with your child’s dentist, allowing your child to lay back between the two of you in a safe, nurturing environment.
 We know there may still be tears, and that’s okay.
 We are trained to handle them.

 We provide a fun kid-friendly environment

-Every square inch of Smiles In Motion Pediatric Dentistry is designed to make it a happy place for kids.
-Most family dentist and general dentist offices do not have kid-friendly elements such as slides in the waiting room, video games, TVs above every exam station, or fun goodie bags.
+Every square inch of Southmoor Pediatric Dentistry is designed to make it a happy place for kids.
+Most family dentist and general dentist offices do not have kid-friendly elements such as fun goodie bags, toy vending machines, or a deep-sea aquarium in the waiting room.
 Yet they can all help make going to the dentist a much more positive experience for young people.

 Make an appointment to see a board-certified pediatric dentist

-You don’t have to take our word for it – schedule an appointment at Smiles In Motion Pediatric Dentistry and come see for yourself!
+You don’t have to take our word for it – schedule an appointment at Southmoor Pediatric Dentistry and come see for yourself!
 From the moment you walk through our doors, our pediatric dentists will treat you and your child like family.

-You can trust Smiles In Motion Pediatric Dentistry to meet all your child’s dental needs and then some.
+As the first pediatric dentist in Denver, you can trust Southmoor Pediatric Dentistry to meet all your child’s dental needs and then some.
 To schedule an appointment, contact us today.